 - A retired member shall be appointed by a simple majority of the executive board to serve as the liaison between the Executive Board and retired members.
 The retired liaison will not be considered a board member and will not have the right to vote.

 - Annual and lifetime retired membership shall be opened to retired teachers provided the retirees were active members in the EACC two years immediately prior to retiring.

 Section 2.
 Membership shall be continuous until the member leaves Charles County Public School system, resigns from the Association, or fails to pay membership dues.
 The membership year shall be September 1 to August 31.
-In order to effect a resignation, a member must notify the Association in writing, postmarked by September 10 of his/her intent to resign membership.
+In order to affect a resignation, a member must notify the Association in writing, postmarked by September 15 of his/her intent to resign membership.

 Section 3.
 Membership dues of the Association shall be no more than one half of 1% of the salary paid for Level 2 under B.A.
 Degree or A.P.C column of the negotiated contract for the year in question; an increase in excess of the amount above may be approved by a 2/3 vote of the Representative Assembly.

 Section 5.
-Payroll deduction of dues is continuing and cancellation of dues deduction can be effectuated only by written notice to the EACC as provided by the Negotiated Agreement.
+Payroll deduction of dues is continuing, and cancellation of dues deduction can be effectuated only by written notice to the EACC as per the membership application.